pi-hole/docker-pi-hole/README.md

 ### Pi-hole features

-Here are some relevant wiki pages from [Pi-hole's documentation](https://github.com/pi-hole/pi-hole/blob/master/README.md#get-help-or-connect-with-us-on-the-web).
-The web interface or command line tools can be used to implement changes to pihole.
+Here are some relevant wiki pages from [Pi-hole's documentation](https://docs.pi-hole.net).

 We install all pihole utilities so the the built in [pihole commands](https://discourse.pi-hole.net/t/the-pihole-command-with-examples/738) will work via `docker exec <container> <command>` like so: